mhoogveld/check_thecus_nas/README.md

 For a complete overview run the check with the parameter "--help".
 For security reasons, it's a good idea to store the password in a config file instead of specifying the password as a parameter on the command line.
-Every user, that can log on to the machine, can see all running processes with arguments (which would include the password.)
+Every user, that can log on to the machine, can see all running processes with arguments (which would include the password).
 By using a config file, you will not suffer from this issue.

 General use cases: